-To be considered for admission to the MOT program, prospective students must:
+To be considered for admission to the M.O.T. program, prospective students must:

-Submit Graduate Record Examination (GRE) scores in Verbal, Analytical, Quantitative and Writing.

-• Be admitted to the College of Graduate and Professional Programs.

-• Have a minimum cumulative grade point average of 2.8 or better and meet all prerequisite course requirements with a grade of "C" (2.0) in the following courses: NOTE: These are JMU courses and numbers.
+- submit Graduate Record Examination (GRE) scores in verbal, quantitative and writing. - be admitted to the College of Graduate and Outreach Programs. - have a minimum cumulative grade point average of 2.8 or better and meet all prerequisite course requirements with a grade of "C" (2.0) in the following courses: NOTE: These are JMU courses and numbers.
 Students not attending JMU as undergraduates may request that courses with similar content be substituted for the specific courses listed.
 Transcripts and syllabi of the courses should be supplied for the review of content.
-The Admissions Committee of the Occupational Therapy Program will determine if the courses meet the prerequisite requirements.
+The admissions committee of the occupational therapy program will determine if the courses meet the prerequisite requirements.